-The export\keys method has two additional keyword arguments: armor (defaulting to True) and minimal (defaulting to False).
-When True, these pass - armor and - export-options export-minimal, respectively, to gpg.
+The export\keys method has some additional keyword arguments:

+- armor (defaulting to True) when True, passes --armor to gpg. - minimal (defaulting to False) when True, passes --export-options export-minimal to gpg. - passphrase if specified, sends the specified passphrase to gpg.
+For GnuPG >= 2.1, exporting secret keys requires a passphrase to be provided.